7 Practical RV Pantry Organization Tips

 Fabric storage bins in our RV pantry

-This is one of my favorite organization hacks for RVs with smaller pantry storage space.
+This is one of my favorite pantry storage hacks for RVs with smaller pantry storage space.
 Whenever we find something that we really like and know isn’t readily available in most places, we like to stock up on it.

 Storage space in an RV is valuable, so using every spare inch is important!
 We added two command hooks on the inside of our pantry door.